 Cacio e Pepe

->

-> La Zanzara – although La Zanzara is best known for their aperitivo, they are also open for breakfast and lunch.
-Come here and indulge in their finger foods and variety of small plates during after work hours.
+La Zanzara – although La Zanzara is best known for their aperitivo, they are also open for breakfast and lunch.
+Come here and indulge in their finger foods and a variety of small plates during after-work hours.
 You also can’t go wrong with any of the specially mixed cocktails.

->

-> Pompi – also known as The King of Tiramisu.
+Pompi – also known as The King of Tiramisu.
 This is the place to go to when you have a craving for something sweet.
 You won’t only find all kinds of flavored Tiramisu here, but also gelato, and other sweet treats.
 But they are most well known for their tiramisu, so don’t miss it.

 While in Prati, one should obviously not miss visiting St. Peter’s Basilica and the Vatican Museum.